Flack27/Runeterra/2 - Locations/Noxus/Stonewall/Stonewall.md

 The shrine was mostly forgotten except by village elders who occasionally left offerings.
 Inside, a passage leads deep into the mountain - the same passages the Void creatures used to reach the surface.
 The shrine entrance is sealed and can only be opened by speaking the pass phrase: **"Nehg-moh-lee"** (Ancient Shuriman ).

-**Current Void Corruption**
-- Dark energy pulses from the sealed shrine
-- The corruption spreads slowly but steadily
-- Village center heavily affected, outer areas less so

 ## Survivors

 **In Quathala (5-6 people):**